mkfs.btrfs

 a logical range of space of a given profile, stores data, metadata or both; sometimes the terms are used interchangeably

 A typical size of metadata block group is 256MiB (filesystem smaller than 50GiB) and 1GiB (larger than 50GiB), for data it's 1GiB.
-The system block
+The system block group size is a few

 RAID a block group profile type that utilizes RAID-like features on multiple devices: striping, mirroring, parity